This blog post was last updated on October 11th, 2023.

 - The length and rate of existing leases: Unlike properties with short-term leases, properties with long-term leases are guaranteed to generate consistent income for a longer period of time.
 Properties with shorter leases may lose income streams sooner, which results in higher risk.
 On the opposite side of the coin, leases below market rent value that are set to expire soon may be increased to meet current market standards, raising NOI.

-- Credit scores: Tenants with lower credit scores are typically at a higher risk of defaulting on their lease, limiting investor earnings.
-For this reason, tenants with higher credit scores, who are less likely to default, generally help lower cap rates.
+- Credit scores: Tenants with lower credit scores are typically at a higher risk of defaulting on their lease.
+For this reason, portfolios with higher-credit tenants face a lower risk of default, lowering cap rates.

 - Location: Properties that are located in larger urban centers, like New York and San Francisco, generally have higher prices than properties in smaller cities like Minneapolis.
 Given the higher selling prices, cap rates in larger cities tend to be lower.

-- Replacement cost: When a building is valued at or below the cost of developing a comparable property, it generally earns a lower cap rate.
-Conversely, properties valued above the replacement cost have a higher cap rate, as investors could instead choose to simply develop a similar building.
+- Replacement cost: When a building is valued at or below the cost of developing a comparable property, it generally has a lower cap rate.
+Conversely, properties valued above the replacement cost have a higher cap rate.

 - Property type: Various property types have different levels of risk associated with them.
-Multifamily properties, which have easier vacancies to fill than office buildings, make for lower cap rates.
+Filling vacancies in multifamily properties is often easier than those in other asset classes like office buildings, meaning cap rates are lower.

-- Property class: As outlined above, property classes are broken down based on the building’s state and implied risk.
+- Property class: As outlined above, property classes are broken down based on the building’s state, implied risk and location.
 Class A buildings, which are more valuable and carry lower risk, have lower cap rates than class C buildings, which are less valuable and carry higher risk.

 Understanding The Purpose of Cap Rates: What Do They Tell You?

 Cap rates provide investors with insight into the risk they take on in purchasing it, as well as the return it could generate.
-Most importantly, cap rates act as a crucial benchmark for investors to compare against other assets on the market and to identify trends.
-Cap rates not only help investors calculate how much they stand to gain, but also how long it will take to reach that point.
+Most importantly, cap rates act as a crucial benchmark for investors to compare against other assets on the market.

 Comparing Purchase Prices on Pipeline Acquisitions

-The most strategic investment decisions are guided by data.
+All investment decisions must be grounded in data.
 Commercial real estate cap rates provide tremendous insight into risk and return, as well as market trends.
-Looking at cap rates prior to an investment helps investors understand how a property stacks up against historical comps, too.
+Comparing cap rates in the same market prior to an investment helps investors understand how a property stacks up against historical comps, too.

 Low cap rates indicate that properties will generate healthy income streams relative to their market value.
 High cap rates, on the other hand, indicate a higher-risk acquisition, without as much income compared to cost.
-However, one isn’t necessarily better than the other–investors with different strategies utilize unique criteria.
+However, one isn’t necessarily better than the other–investors with different strategies act on unique criteria based on their risk profiles.

 Considering Refinancing Options on Existing Assets

 Because cap rates provide an (albeit limited) indication of a property’s value, they can be useful in considering refinancing.
 When investors are looking to save money by restructuring mortgage agreements, cap rates can indicate the property’s value through the loan-to-value evaluation.
-This helps investors understand if refinancing is possible, and to what extent it can help offset repayment costs.
+This offers visibility into if refinancing is possible, and the extent to which it can offset repayment costs.

 While terminal cap rates accomplish the same basic function as standard cap rates, the formula is different.
 Instead of using the current market value, you can divide NOI by the expected sale price to calculate the exit cap rate.